 H3.
-The sample size requirement for H3a–b is based on power analysis for the Welch t-test (one-sided).
-For the desired power level of 0.9, alpha set to 0.025 (using multiple comparison correction), and the expected sizes of the groups (GAS7=712; 8.9%; THL1=1104; 13.8%) when the target sample size is N=8000, we have power to reliably detect d=0.127 and d=0.105, respectively.
+The sample size requirement for H3a–b was based on power analysis for the Welch t-test (one-sided).
+For the desired power level of 0.9, alpha set to 0.025 (using multiple comparison correction), and the expected sizes of the groups (GAS7=712; 8.9%; THL1=1104; 13.8%) when the target sample size is N=8000, we would have had power to reliably detect d=0.127 and d=0.105, respectively.
 This meets our smallest effect size of interest (d=0.22).
-We will only make inferences based on the effects that reliably detectable by the final identified groups.
+We only make inferences based on the effects that are reliably detectable by the identified groups.
 The sample for H3c derives from sensitivity analysis for the Welch t-test (two-sided).
 Based on the 95% confidence intervals of the above prevalence, sensitivity analysis with the desired power level of 0.9 and alpha set to 0.025 showed that we would be able to reliably detect d=0.185 or d=0.155, respectively.
 The code of is available at: https://osf.io/6fqm5/

 Analysis plan

 H1.
-We will calculate the prevalence rates with 95% confidence intervals for each of the four instruments.
-As the ontology of each diagnostic manual is linked to their recommended cutoffs (second dimension in Introduction), we follow the recommendations (Appendix 1).
+We planned to calculate the prevalence rates with 95% confidence intervals for each of the four instruments.
+As the ontology of each diagnostic manual is linked to their recommended cutoffs (second dimension in Introduction), we follow their recommendations (Appendix 1).
 We apply the method described by Dienes: “If the CI lies mainly in the H0 interval and the remaining minority only in the grey interval, one could accept H0; similarly, if the CI lies mainly in the H1 interval and the remaining minority only in the grey interval, accept H1; otherwise more data are needed” (2021, p.
 9).
 We set the H0 interval (null corroboration region) to the lower bound of 95% CI in the smallest obtained prevalence rate and the H1 interval (alternative acceptance region) twice above the upper bound of 95% CI in that prevalence rate.
-Because assessing what “endorsement” of the above items means is not straightforward (Connolly et al. 2021), we repeat the analyses exploratively by using different endorsement criteria.
+Because assessing what “endorsement” of items means is not straightforward (Connolly et al. 2021), we report Self-assessment (THL1) exploratively by using different endorsement criteria.

 H2.
-The results regarding cutoff overlap will be presented descriptively based on the above analyses.
-For H2, we will test group overlap against conditional probability P>0.917.
+The results regarding cutoff overlap are presented descriptively based on the above analyses.
+For H2, we test group overlap against conditional probability P>0.917.
 The null is tested against conditional probability P<0.714.

 H3a–b.
-We will compare the means of mental (GMH-2) and physical (GPH-2) health between the DSM-IV based group and the rest of the sample (one-tailed Welch t-test).
+We compare the means of mental (GMH-2) and physical (GPH-2) health between the DSM-IV based group and the rest of the sample (one-tailed Welch t-test).
 This is repeated with Self-assessment.
 Because mental and physical health are measured separately, we carry out the test twice with a corresponding alpha level 0.025 (multiple comparison correction).
 Equivalence testing is carried out using the TOSTtwo function for an independent t-test (TOSTER package).
 Exploratively, we repeat the analyses with two general population groups: gaming and non-gaming.
 We set our equivalence bounds by the same smallest effect size of interest (d=0.22).
 We follow the above in H3c and use THL1 cutoff 2/4 in concordance with GAS7 wording (“sometimes”).

 Results